ON THE ISSUES

 ENERGY

 Wyoming must pursue an all of the above energy strategy.
-The fossil fuel industry has served us well and will continue to do so for decades to come.
-However, it never hurts to diversify into alternative forms of energy which are not dependent on volatile commodity prices.
+Traditional energy industries have served us well and will continue to do so for decades to come.
+However, prudent diversification into alternative forms of energy which are not dependent on volatile commodity prices is in the states interest.
 This will provide both jobs for our communities and stability for the businesses which support our energy industry.
-As technology progresses and tax credits sunset, wind energy is an economically feasible supplement, though not a replacement, for fossil fuels on our energy grid.

-Senator Boner has a strong track record of successfully working with the federal government to lessen the burden on our oil and gas industry while protecting the private property rights of landowners.
-He also led the effort to bring industry, ranchers and tribes together to establish a protocol to protect human remains on private and state land in Wyoming.
-He has also successfully passed legislation which provides much needed tax relief to Wyoming's uranium industry.
+Senator Boner has a strong track record of successfully standing up to the federal government to reduce the federal regulatory burden on our oil and gas industry while protecting the private property rights of landowners.
+He has successfully passed legislation which provides much needed tax relief to Wyoming's uranium industry and continues to fight to reduce the burden the state puts on its most impactful industries.

 MILITARY